siriusb-nox/PopGen_DARWIN_2024/C_PCa_NGSAdmix.md

 In this tutorial, we will conduct PCA analyses through the package `PCAngsd`, an associated software to `angsd`.

 >[!CAUTION]
->**PCA analyses are not meant to clasify individuals into discrete populations, but rather understand how much genetic variation there is between individuals and populations along axes.**
+>**PCA analyses are not meant to be used as tools for clasification of individuals into discrete populations.
+They are rather a convenient mean to help understanding how much genetic variation there is between individuals and populations along axes.**

 ## B. Admixture/Structure analysis from GLs